sympy/SymPEPs/SymPEP-0001.md

 If there are substantive objections, then the SymPEP remains in Draft state, discussion continues as normal, and it can be proposed for acceptance again later once the objections are resolved.

+## SymPEP Steps

+This describes the general set of steps for a SymPEP:

+- From a discussion in mailing list, issue or PR, someone might suggest a SymPEP being needed.
+- If discussion did not start on the mailing list, then move to the mailing list (with cross-reference links) to gage whether a SymPEP is appropriate to pursue.
+- If it seems appropriate, make a draft pull request with your SymPEP.
+When your draft is ready for a review, request a number assignment on the pull request.
+- A core developer other than the author(s) assigns the number and opens the pull request (out of Github draft state).
+- Announce on the mailing list that the SymPEP is ready for review and discussion.
+Suggest the primary forum for detailed discussion.
+- Detailed discussion takes place in the designated forum until consensus of those participating is reached.
+- Once reached, announce the final draft of SymPEP on the mailing list and then it can be 7 days or perhaps longer, if indicated, for anyone to object.
+- After the objection period, the status of the SymPEP is set to "Accepted" and a core developer merges the pull request.
+- After implementation of the software changes or process changes, update the SymPEP status to "Final".

+Deferment, rejection, or deemed inappropriate steps may occur along the way.

 ## Discussion